average-gary/bitcoin/doc/stratum-v2.md

 Finally you most likely need to use the v1 to v2 translator: [stratum-mining/stratum/tree/main/roles/translator](https://github.com/stratum-mining/stratum/tree/main/roles/translator), even when you have a stratum v2 capable miner (see notes on ASIC's and Firmware below).

-You need to point the translator to your job declator client, which in turn takes care of connecting to the pool.
+You need to point the translator to your job declarator client, which in turn takes care of connecting to the pool.
 Try [tproxy-config-local-jdc-example.toml](https://github.com/stratum-mining/stratum/blob/main/roles/translator/tproxy-config-local-jdc-example.toml).

 As soon as you turn on the translator, the Bitcoin Core log should show a `SetupConnection` [message](https://github.com/stratum-mining/sv2-spec/blob/main/08-Message-Types.md).